beeb/beeb-li/src/lib/posts/introducing-swpui.md

 use, fast, and support the features I mentioned above: case awareness, instant feedback, great regex support.

-This served as very good excuse to get into [`ratatui`](https://ratatui.rs/), a library and framework to create terminal interfaces, which I had been eying for the better part of a year without really finding a use for it.
+This served as very good excuse to get into [`ratatui`](https://ratatui.rs/), a library and framework to create terminal interfaces, which I had been eyeing for the better part of a year without really finding a use for it.
 Until now.

 ## The Tour